RobertGossett/Solidity-Compile-and-Deploy/README.md

 Contains code to compile and deloy solidity smart contracts to various networks (with some configuration, of course).
 This repository contains a Compiler and Deployer component, ```npm run <command>``` configurations for testing, custom deployment, and an example contract deployment, as well as a ```config.js``` file for wallet configuration.
 At the moment, the Rinkby test network is configured into ```config.js```.

 The goal of this project is to help new solidity developers focus on smart contract development in local environments (rather than using remix).
-Best of luck!
+By the end of this guide, you will have a local node.js project set up to compile and deploy your own Solidity smart contracts.
+GLHF!

 ## Getting Started